 Should You Remodel or Move?

-Have you outgrown your home and thinking about adding a bedroom or a family room?
+Have you outgrown your home?
+Are you thinking about adding a bedroom or a family room?
 Is the kitchen too small or just worn out?
 Are the bathrooms in need of a facelift?
-Everyone has had to face the challenge of deciding to live with their home as it is, remodel it, or pack up and move, and it is a difficult decision.
+Everyone has had to face the challenge of deciding whether to live with their home as is, remodel, or pack up and move ... and it is a tough call.

-The number of variables you must consider to make a good decision are almost limitless.
-The situation isn't impossible though; with a bit of research and analysis you can wade through your options and make the right "Remodel Or Move" decision.
+The number of variables you must consider to make a good decision is almost limitless.
+Still, the situation isn't impossible; with enough research and analysis, you can wade through your options and make the right "Remodel Or Move" decision.

-• Property taxes: Property taxes can vary considerably from home to home if you move.
+• Property taxes: Property taxes can vary considerably from home to home.
 And unlike other costs, property taxes need to paid over and over again.

-• The cost of selling your house: Costs to prepare your home to sell can be as much as 5 or 10% of your home's value, together with another 2-5 % in closing costs.
+• Cost of selling your house: Costs to prepare your home to sell can be as much as 5 or 10 percent of your home's value, together with another 2-5 % in closing costs.

 • Cost to move into your new home: Consider the cost of the move itself (moving service or vehicle rental, packing supplies, temporary storage if necessary, etc.) plus any modifications you need to make to your new home.

-• Cost to remodel can vary a lot: Make sure you are using a good estimate when making your decision.
-Plus your home may increase in value when you remodel, so make sure you deduct that from the cost to remodel plus add any increase in property tax that may occur.
+• Cost to remodel: Remodeling costs vary a great deal.
+Be sure you are using a good estimate when making your decision.
+Your home may increase in value when you remodel, so deduct that amount from the cost to remodel.
+Then add any rise in property tax that may occur.

-• What you like and don’t like about your current home versus what you can move to: If you love your yard and your neighborhood those are hard and maybe impossible to replace.
-But if you aren’t that attached to either, and your commute to work is too long, that weighs heavily in favor of moving.
+• What you like (and dislike) about your current home vs what a move may offer: A beautiful yard and a lovely, warm neighborhood are hard -- maybe impossible -- to replace.
+But if you aren’t that attached to your present location, and your commute to work is too long, that weighs heavily in favor of moving.

-• Do you like to remodel?
-Some people love remodeling, and some people hate it.
+• How you feel about remodeling: Some homeowners love remodeling, and others hate it.
 Regardless of how you feel about remodeling, it is a lot of work, even if you avoid DIY projects and hire a remodeling contractor.
-And that is true for finding a new house and moving.
-Neither task is easy, so don’t underestimate the time and effort involved, but DO consider your emotional preference for either one.
+And that is also true of finding a new house and moving.
+Neither task is easy; don’t underestimate the time and effort involved, but DO consider your emotional preference for either one.

-To remodel or to move it is a big decision, but with a bit of research careful consideration it is likely you can find the best answer for yourself.
+To remodel or move is a big decision, but careful consideration will help you find the best answer for yourself.

 Dan Fritschen wrote this article for Networx.com.
 He is a real estate and remodeling expert in San Francisco.
 His book is "Remodel or Move?"